Mountain Valley Retreat Center

 Included on the original grounds were two buildings--the actual hotel, and a dining hall.
 The hotel was a three-story building used for cooking and serving meals.
 In the hotel itself was a large banister that children would slide down backwards--until they got in trouble for doing so!

 A concrete swimming pool was located across the creek, where the pond is today.
 During several renovations, contractors discovered several natural hot springs.
-One was converted into a fountain in the middle of the parking lot.
 Also located on the grounds were several cabins.
 These were leased out for 100 year lease options to help raise funds for the campground.

 The dining hall was a two-story building which housed South Central Bible College after its inception in 1948.
 This college merged with Central Bible Institute in 1952, which later became Central Bible College, now a part of Evangel University, in Springfield, Missouri.